amirulshafiq98/mochi_icecream/README.md

 ## Recommendations

-- Use cluster analysis to select top-performing formulations if certain sensory profiles are valued over others.
+- Use cluster analysis to select top-performing formulations when targeting specific sensory preferences (e.g., sweetness, creaminess)

 - Formulation 1 from Cluster 4 is the best candidate for upscaling due to it having the highest average acceptability score.

 - Conduct a large scale sensory evaluation (>100 panellists) to validate findings in real market settings.